cabart/bt-cc-model-code/documentation/simon_code.md

 # cc-de-models

+Additional notes on how to run simon's mininet experiments code.

-1. Setup VM as described in mininetSetup.md.
+1. Setup VM as described in *mininetSetup.md*
 2. Install all dependencies (either as root or using python venv since experiments must be run as root)
     - matplotlib, pandas, colour, pyroute2
-    - TODO: write requirements file
 3. Install all required system packages (apt-get):
     ~~- texlive-latex-recommended~~
     - texlive-latex-extra